 1626

-- Peter Minuit arrives in New Netherland and later buys Manhattan from the Native Americans for items worth approximately $24.
+September: Minuit buys Manhattan from Indigenous peoples for items worth approximately $24 (60 guilders: although the amount isn't added to the story until 1846).
 He then names the island New Amsterdam.

 1627